 - This basic ‘bread and butter’ Pack N Play measures 40” length x 28.5” width x 29” height.

 - The smallest Pack N Play measures 23.2” length x 33.5” width x 32.2” height.

 If you live in a small place, the great thing about a playard is that you can easily move it around or collapse it.

 What else is a Pack N Play used for?

 A Pack N Play can serve 2 purposes: It contains your baby or toddler during supervised activities and it can be used as a crib for sleep.

 Here are 3 ideas for using a Pack N Play:

 - Safely contain your baby outdoors.
 Think: beach, pool, camping, bonfire, barbecue, gardening, etc.

 - At home, set your baby up with some toys to play with (supervised) while you sit down for a meal.

-- Use it as a portable crib when you’re traveling — or use it as your main crib at home!
+- Use it as a portable bassinet or crib when you’re traveling — or use it as your main crib at home!